alexboii/DPM-Final-Project/README.md

 - Differentiation between wooden blocks and Styrofoam blocks
 - Can pickup up to four Styrofoam blocks to build a tower and drop it off at a designated zone.
 - Perform odometry correction
-- Avoidance of obstacles (wooden blocks)
+- Avoidance of obstacles (wooden blocks as well as forbidden zones)

 ## Robot design: